The #1 Bad Habit of IT Staffing Sales Managers (and How to Fix It)

 It’s very hard to tell someone not to do what comes naturally, asking them instead to focus their time and energy on an area in which they’re less comfortable.
 Unfortunately, this is exactly what most IT staffing firms want from their sales managers.
-They’re expected to maintain their own books of business while simultaneously coaching the members of their sales team.
+They’re expected to maintain their own books of business while simultaneously providing ad-hoc support and coaching the members of their sales team.

 (This situation is certainly not unique to the IT staffing industry.
 It’s common practice — though not always recommended — to promote top performers to management positions.)

 Because these sales managers are more comfortable selling than coaching and training, and because their companies haven’t given them the tools to train, coach and develop their teams effectively, they revert to what comes naturally: selling.

 Individual contributors, meanwhile, are left to fend for themselves.

 This is especially a problem when IT staffing firms hold on to underperforming reps for too long.
 They figure a rep operating at 50 percent capacity is better than none at all (most firms also have a flawed hiring process).
 The real problem is managers are too consumed in their own sales efforts.
 They don’t know how to motivate, empower, inspire, coach, and develop their talent so they can meet expectations.